adcloud/adserver-json-feed/source/using_the_api.md

 ### The Ad-Object

-You can always find a detailed description of the the entire [feed][4], the [ad object][2] an the [ad image object][3] for our feed.
+You can find a detailed description of the the entire feed as [JSON Schema][2].
 But for now let us have a look at the most important attributes of an ad:

 * `id` - The unique ID for this ad
 * `head` - A short headline to be displayed (max.
 255 characters)